prowide/prowide-core/README.md

 ### What's included?

-* Java model for ISO 15022 MT (ex: MT103 and Field32A classes, for all MT message categories)
+* Java model for ISO 15022 MT (for example: MT103 and Field32A classes, for all MT message categories)
 * Parser from SWIFT (FIN or RJE) into Java
 * Builder API from Java to SWIFT (FIN or RJE)
 * Conversion to JSON and proprietary XML